RyanNoelk/Sudoku/README.md

 ```

 ##Checking puzzles
 The checker will return True or False.
-True if the Puzzle is correct and Flase otherwise.
+True if the Puzzle is correct and False otherwise.
 If `check_with_zeros=True`, The puzzle will also return true if the puzzle is still solvable even if there are 0s left in the puzzle.
 There are some examples of checking puzzles within `common/runner.py`.
 ```
 from common.solver import Solver